mendix/docs/content/en/docs/appstore/modules/snowflake/mendix-data-loader.md

 Upon installation, configure the Mendix Data Loader as follows:

-### 3.1 Initial Setup

-1. **Open the Application**: Access the Mendix Data Loader via the `MENDIX_DATA_LOADER` tab inside your Snowflake environment.
+1. Open the application by accessing the Mendix Data Loader from the **MENDIX_DATA_LOADER** tab inside your Snowflake environment.
-2. **Grant Required Privileges**: Ensure the application has the `CREATE DATABASE` privilege in Snowflake.
-On first initialization, you'll be prompted to grant the application this privilege.
+2. Ensure that the application has the `CREATE DATABASE` privilege in Snowflake.
+On first initialization, you will be prompted to grant the application this privilege.

-### 3.2 Data Ingestion Configuration

-Configure each data ingestion job by specifying the endpoint, authentication details, and target database:
+3. Configure each data ingestion job by providing the following information:

-1. **Endpoint**: URL to your Mendix application’s OData service.
+    * **Endpoint** - The URL to the OData service of your Mendix application.
-2. **Authentication**: Provide username and password for accessing the OData service.
+    * **Authentication** - The username and password for accessing the OData service.
-3. **Target Database Name**: Specify the Snowflake database target for the data ingestion.
+    * **Target Database Name** - The Snowflake database target for the data ingestion.
-4. **Target Schema Name**: Specify the target schema name where all the data will be ingested in to.
-Every time an ingestion is performed all data already present in the target schema will be removed/replaced.
+    * **Target Schema Name** - The name of the target schema into which all the data will be ingested.
+Every time an ingestion is performed, all data already present in the target schema will be removed or replaced.
-5. **Generate and Execute SQL Script**: This step needs to be executed for every data ingestion endpoint once.
-Click the `Generate Script` button to produce and execute the required SQL scripts with necessary privileges.
+    * **Generate and Execute SQL Script** - Required only once, when configuring the data ingestion endpoint for the first time.
+Click the **Generate Script** button to produce and execute the required SQL scripts with necessary privileges.

-### 3.3 Executing and Monitoring Ingestion

-1. **Ingest Data**: After setting up, use the `Ingest Data` button to start the data transfer.
+4. Click **Ingest Data** to start the data transfer.
 All data exposed by the Odata service will be ingested and all ingested data will be stored in [transient tables](https://docs.snowflake.com/en/user-guide/tables-temp-transient#transient-tables).
-2. **View Results**: Check the job ID and verify the data in the specified target database.
+5. To view the results, check the job ID and verify the data in the specified target database.

 ## 4 Technical Reference

 ### 4.1 Current Limitations

-1. At present the Mendix Data Loader supports username and password authentication so please make sure to use this setting when setting up your Odata service.
+* At present, the Mendix Data Loader supports username and password authentication.
+Make sure to use username and password authentication when setting up your Odata service.
-2. The recommended way (by Mendix) of exposing an association in an Odata service is as a link.
-This is not supported yet by the Mendix Data Loader.
-Please choose the "As an associated object id" option in your Odata settings.
-This option will store the associated object id in the table, but not explicitly as foreign key.
+* Exposing an association in an Odata service is as a link is not supported yet by the Mendix Data Loader.
+Instead, choose the **As an associated object id** option in your Odata settings.
+This option will store the associated object ID in the table, but not explicitly as foreign key.

 ### 4.2 Troubleshooting